billweasley/resume.pdf/markdown/resume_en - China.md

 Tech stack: Spark / PySpark (on Elastic Data Platform), Amazon Deep Java Library (DJL), Tensorflow / Keras, BitBucket, Pandas, Jupyter, Pretrained Transformers / Transformers / Likelihood Ratio
 <ul>
 <li>
 Company address matching and entity matching without internal GPU and labeled data available.
 Solved using an active learning method.
 Start from constructing some small datasets only with external data and training an XGBoost tree, then label samples in the boundary and fine-turn BERT models in an iterative way.
 Finish the inference on 6 million internal pair-wised samples with this model on a CPU cluster, using a DJL based pipeline built from scratch on my own.
 It achieved a very satisfying result of 94% F1 score on a noisy testing dataset.
 The model does inference offline on our Spark cluster in a distributed way.
 For 6 million pair-wised samples, its running time is under 1 hour (on a cluster with 80 CPUs).
 </li>
 <li>
 Predict the aggregated user's transaction activity (volume and value), using hisrorical mean and Informer model, a variant of Transformer for timeseries modeling; and then construct conterfactal, to provide an evaluation to how much finance loss of this bank suffers from a system downtime, and to find out the critical time period for the system reliability.
 </li>
 <li>
 Maintain the Spark cluster for the team, and build up pipelines for distributed inference by combining DJL / PySpark UDF with models.
-Coopreated with one of my colleagues, we created a team-wised package to start a Spark session within 4 lines of codes, which signficantly reduces the overhead of using Spark for colleagues who are not with a distributed computing background.
+Cooperated with one of my colleagues, we created a team-wised package to start a Spark session within 4 lines of codes, which significantly reduces the overhead of using Spark for colleagues who are not with a distributed computing background.
 </li>
 <li>
 Participated in a fully immersed 6-weeks cloud DevOps training, which involves the deployment of a working pipeline including GitHub, DockerHub, Jenkins, and AWS EKS (Kubernetes) cluster, using Terraform and Ansible.